-3.Gaelcholáiste Cholumba is providing weekly Irish Camps for primary school children from Tuesday, 5th June until Friday, 17th August.
+3.Gaelcholáiste Cholumba is providing weekly Irish Camps for primary school children from Tuesday, Tuesday, 4th June to Friday, 16th August.
 Times: 9.00am -3.00pm.
 Our Camps includes a written module each day.
 Students are taught correct sentence structure.
 Students are shown how to write short passages “as Gaeilge“.

 4.Each week, we adopt a different theme.
 Students are exposed to new vocabulary and new phrases each week.